 Summary of reported Adaptation responses (A), the Impacts (I) they aimed to address, and the expected Benefits (B) in coastal ecosystems within Physical, Ecological, Social, Governance, Economic and Knowledge categories.
-The summary is presented in Table 5.7 and the papers used to support the assessment are found below.
+The Summary is presented in Table 5.7 and the papers used to support that assessment is found below.

-A. Ecosystem: Coral Reefs
+Ecosystems: Coral Reefs